How to Read a 10-K: The Only 5 Sections That Matter

 Risk Factors is a long list of things that could materially harm the business or the stock.

-Why it matters: companies are on the hook here.
-If they know about a material risk and fail to disclose it, they’re exposed legally.
-That makes Item 1A a surprisingly honest section—within the limits of legal drafting.
+Why it matters: companies are legally on the hook here.
+If they know about a material risk and fail to disclose it, they're exposed.
+That makes Item 1A more candid than most corporate communications, within the limits of legal drafting.

-When you read Risk Factors, focus on changes and specificity, not the sheer length:
+When I read Risk Factors, I focus on changes and specificity, not the sheer length.

-- Watch for specific disclosures.
-Generic lines about “competition,” “macroeconomic conditions,” or “we may not successfully execute our strategy” are boilerplate.
-A line about an ongoing DOJ investigation is not.
+Watch for specific disclosures.
+Generic lines about "competition" or "macroeconomic conditions" are boilerplate.
+Everyone has those.
+A line about an ongoing DOJ investigation is not boilerplate.

-- Notice ordering and emphasis.
-Risks higher up, longer, or heavily detailed are rarely random.
+Notice ordering and emphasis.
+Risks higher up or heavily detailed are rarely random.
 If something moves from the bottom of the list to the top, ask why.

 2. Management's Discussion and Analysis (Item 7)